danidiaz/lazy-bracket/README.md

 # lazy-bracket

-Sometimes, when `bracket`ing some piece of code, the acquired resource won't be actually used:
+Sometimes, when `bracket`ing some piece of code, the resource acquired by the `bracket` won't be actually used:

 - Finding a result in an in-memory cache can mean that a database query is avoided, and the database connection stays untouched.

-- You might be providing some resource (say, a database connection) to every REST endpoint handler in your API, even if some handlers don't make use of the resource.
-And yet, treating these endpoints as special cases would be tedious.
+- You might be providing some resource (againg, think database connection) to every REST endpoint handler in your API, even if some handlers don't make use of the resource.
+And yet, treating these handlers as special cases would be tedious.

-In order to be more frugal and avoid unnecessary resource acquisitions, one possible approach is to delay the acquisition to the last possible moment, to the first time the resource is actually used.
-Even better: certain operations on the resource don't need to be applied immediately, and instead can wait until the resource is eventually acquired.
+In order to be more frugal and avoid unnecessary resource acquisitions, one possible approach is to delay the acquisition to the first time the resource is actually used, if it's used at all.

-This package implements that approach.
+What's more, certain "control" operations on the resource don't need to be applied immediately, and instead can wait until the resource is eventually acquired, or be omitted altogether if the resource isn't acquired:

+- It's wasteful to acquire a file handle just to perform `hSetBuffering`, if we are not going to write to the handle.

+- It's wasteful to acquire a database connection just to begin a transaction, if we aren't going to perform any query.

+This package provides lazy versions of `bracket` for which resource acquisition is delayed until first use, and control operations are only applied once resources are acquired.

 ## Links